nettoolkit/ntk-client-java/README.md

 # ntk-client-java
-Java client to easily interact with NetToolKit services
+Java client for the NetToolKit web API.